-A mecca for wildlife with elephant seals, sea lions, penguins, dolphins, and seabirds all migrating to the region at different times of the year one can explore a number of highlights no matter when they visit.
+A mecca for wildlife with elephant seals, sea lions, penguins, dolphins, and seabirds all migrating to the region at different times of the year one can explore many highlights no matter when they visit.
 For those visiting the area between late February and the end of April, you can observe orcas at the North Eastern end of Peninsula Valdes.

 Whale Watching by Land vs. by Sea

-Prior to arriving in Puerto Madryn, I had harbored concerns that catching sight of whales swimming within the enormity of the Golfo Nuevo might prove difficult.
-As soon as I arrived at the beach of Puerto Madryn, such fears were emphatically quashed.
-I saw as many as 10 whales at one point, all visible from the shoreline.
-I sat and enjoyed their acrobatic show of fluke slapping, breaching and fin sailing.
+Before arriving in Puerto Madryn, I had harbored concerns that catching sight of whales swimming within the enormity of the Golfo Nuevo might prove difficult.
+As soon as I arrived at the beach of Puerto Madryn, such fears were entirely quashed.
+I saw as many as ten whales at one point, all visible from the shoreline.
+I sat and enjoyed their acrobatic show of fluke slapping, breaching, and fin sailing.

-There are a number of whales watching tours to choose from, all of which leave from both Puerto Madryn and the Peninsula Valdes and range from 1 to 8 hours.
+There are some whales watching tours to choose from, all of which leave from both Puerto Madryn and the Peninsula Valdes and range from 1 to 8 hours.
 Multiple sightings are nearly guaranteed, and whales often swim alongside ships for a few minutes.
 Undoubtedly the crowning jewel of the region’s whale watching fleet is the Yellow Submarine.
-An engineering masterstroke, the Yellow Submarine inverts the concept of a fishbowl by having a specially designed hull that extends downward into the water and allows passengers to observe whales through windows that run along the ship’s subaquatic sides.
-The upper deck allows passengers to observe whales by more traditional means, however down below is where one can enjoy a truly unique and much more complete whale watching experience.
+An engineering masterstroke, the Yellow Submarine, inverts the concept of a fishbowl by having a specially designed hull that extends downward into the water and allows passengers to observe whales through windows that run along the ship’s subaquatic sides.
+The upper deck will enable passengers to see whales by more traditional means; however, down below is where one can enjoy a truly unique and much more complete whale watching experience.